mappls-api/mapmyindia-rest-api/mapmyindia-maps-near-by-api-example/Readme.md

 14. `type` (string): Type of location POI or Country or City.
 15. `hourOfOperation`<sup>1</sup> (string): The hours of operation of the POI in a day.
 16. `addressTokens`<sup>2</sup> (object)
+Address token information is NOT available in generic response; and is RESTRICTED.
     - `houseNumber` (string): house number of the location.
     - `houseName` (string): house name of the location.
     - `poi` (string): name of the POI (if applicable)